 Address: Schwarz Adler Turmhotel, Vicolo Kirchgasse, 2, 39040 Cortaccia BZ, Italy

-If you want a room with a view, this hotel is bound to impress.
+If you want a room with a view, this hotel has lots to offer.
 It sits high on the mountain, and although it’s a bit off the beaten track it’s worth it for the truly breathtaking scenery.
 It has an outdoor swimming pool where you can chill out and enjoy the view of the Alps while you get your morning workout.
 The rooms are very spacious, and there’s also an on-site restaurant if you don’t want to head back down towards sea level.

 Address: Via Indermauer, 10, 39040 Corona BZ, Italy